EcoModTeam/SAMPL/README.md

 # Survey Analysis for Monitoring Population Levels (SAMPL): An agent-based model to simulate surveys of stationary organisms

-Survey Analysis for Monitoring Population Levels (SAMPL) is an Agent-Based Model (ABM) designed to evaluate the performance of various spatial sampling strategies when the target of the sampling effort is a population of stationary organisms.
+Survey Analysis for Monitoring Population Levels (SAMPL) is a spatially-explicit Agent-Based Model (ABM) designed to evaluate the performance of various spatial sampling strategies for estimating population density for biolgoical species.
 SAMPL is designed for field scientists and other interested parties who wish to understand the strengths and limitations of various sampling strategies.
-As such, it allows the user to configure the true density, detectability, and distribution of the target organism(s), as well as the sampling strategy and the intensity of the sampling effort.
-It then returns the estimated density (if applicable), species detection rate, and other information about the sampling effort, which can be compared to the true density and number of organisms of interest.
-SAMPL was originally developed to simulate freshwater mussel surveys; thus, the organisms of interest are referred to as mussels in the model.
+It allows the user to configure the true density, detectability, and distribution of the target organism(s), as well as the sampling strategy and the intensity of the sampling effort.
+It then quantifies the estimated density (if applicable), species detection rate, and other information about the sampling effort, which can be compared to the true density and number of organisms of interest.
+SAMPL was originally developed to simulate freshwater mussel surveys and the organisms of interest are referred to as 'mussels' in the model.
 However, the sampling strategies replicated in this model could be used to survey other organisms or even inanimate objects as well.

 SAMPL allows the user to replicate four sampling strategies:
 - simple random sampling: random quadrats are sampled.